EwanBurnett/Particle-Systems/ReadMe.md

 A Project exploring how Parallelism can be used to simulate a large number of Particles, using C++, Compute Shaders and NVidia's [CUDA](https://developer.nvidia.com/cuda-toolkit).

+- This Project is licensed under the MIT License

 ## Build Instructions

+- Install the latest CUDA Toolkit for your platform
+    - Windows
+        - Follow the download instructions on the [CUDA Toolkit Developer Portal](https://developer.nvidia.com/cuda-toolkit)

-Clone the Project by using
+- Clone the Project by using
 ``` bash
 git clone https://github.com/EwanBurnett/Particle-Systems/
 cd Particle-Systems